 The following table describes the Auto Scaling benefits.

 If you use Auto Scaling, you do not need to invest a lot of manpower in adjusting the number of instances on which your application runs or prepare instances before traffic spikes occur.
 With Auto Scaling, you have no idle resources.
 Auto Scaling automatically scales instances to help you reduce resource costs.

-Auto Scaling automatically monitors the changes in metric values or in the expected number of instances in a scaling group.
-The default statistical period is 1 minute.
+Auto Scaling automatically monitors the changes in metric values or in the expected number of instances in your scaling group.
+The default statistical period is one minute.
 If Auto Scaling detects that the metric values are not within the allowed range, Auto Scaling immediately triggers scaling activities.
 The following factors may affect the scaling speed:

 For more information, see Benefits.

 Auto Scaling supports the scale-in and scale-out of only ECS instances and elastic container instances.
 Auto Scaling does not support the configuration changes of a single ECS instance or elastic container instance.
 To change the configurations of an ECS instance or an elastic container instance, you can activate Alibaba Cloud CloudOps Orchestration Service (OOS).
 The configurations include the number of CPU cores, memory size, and bandwidth.
 For more information, see What is OOS?